 The company prepared several variations of the stylized E. It is also called "Ericsson's three sausages" which is actually a tilted letter 'E'.

-To create a smoother identity, the geometry of the logo was altered to align with the pixel grid, meaning it would appear clearly rendered on digital screens.
+To create a smoother identity, the geometry of the logo was altered to align with the pixel grid, meaning it would appear rendered on digital screens.

 Ericsson - Founder and History

-Ericsson was founded by Lars Magnus Ericsson in 1876.
+Founder of Ericsson - Lars Magnus Ericsson

-The company was established as a workshop to repair telegraph instruments and undertake small mechanical engineering jobs.
+s and undertake small mechanical engineering jobs.
 Once the telephone arrived in Sweden, Ericsson began being commissioned to repair and install the new invention.

-He quickly realized the possibilities of the telephone and started improving and creating his own versions of the device.
+He quickly realized the possibilities of the telephone and started improving and creating his versions of the device.
 The first telephones manufactured by Ericsson were presented in 1878.
-Shortly thereafter, Ericsson's unique wall mounted telephones would soon become known throughout the world as the "Swedish pattern".
+Shortly thereafter, Ericsson's unique wall-mounted telephones would soon become known throughout the world as the "Swedish pattern".

 Today the company is leading the way in creating a connected world, one where new technologies transform the way we interact and communicate.
-Through their innovations and ICT solutions, the company helps transform industries and create a world of new possibilities.
+Through its innovations and ICT solutions, the company helps transform industries and create a world of new possibilities.

 Ericsson - Mission